amberbit/elixir-cocktails/elixir-cocktails/phoenix/creating-forms-with-no-database-table/post.md

 You can find more about modules we used in Phoenix documentation on [Ecto.Schema](http://hexdocs.pm/ecto/Ecto.Schema.html) and [Ecto.Changeset](http://hexdocs.pm/phoenix/overview.html#modules_summary).

-You can write custom validators and pass them to changeset using [validate_change](http://hexdocs.pm/ecto/Ecto.Changeset.html#validate_change/3) functions.
+If you need to perform some unusual or complicated validations, remember that you can write custom validators and pass them to changeset using [validate_change](http://hexdocs.pm/ecto/Ecto.Changeset.html#validate_change/3) functions.